Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Applications of Nonlocal Models in Life and Health Sciences

 Quantum dots are examples of a low-dimensional nanostructure, and researchers have been focused on these due to their several nanoelectronic applications \cite{zhang2005, zhang2005a}.
 In the context of nano-inclusions and quantum dots, the size dependency of mechanical strain at the nanoscale has been brought to light in recent publications.
 Piezoelectricity is the growing importance of nonlocal models in the context of smart materials and structure \cite{yang2006}.
 Gradient theories are closer to microscopic theories like lattice dynamics than classical continuum theories.
 They are still applicable when the characteristic length of a problem is so small that classical continuum theories begin to fail \cite{yang2006}.
 The application of nonlocal continuum theory to nanotechnology was initially addressed by Peddieson et al. \cite{peddieson2003}.
-This model has been extended to the buckling and vibration analysis of multiwall carbon nanotubes \cite{lu2006}.
+This model has been extended to the buckling and vibration analysis of multiwalled carbon nanotubes \cite{lu2006}, which have been used extensively in biology and medicine for cancer treatment, drug delivery, and other therapeutic applications.

 Peridynamics is a nonlocal theory and is one of the key methods for modelling biological material fracture \cite{madenci2014}.
 The main advantage of this nonlocal model is that it deals with continuous and discrete media \cite{lejeune2021}.
 It has been applied to find (i) the relationship between fracture and healing in cortical bone \cite{deng2009}; (ii) fracture in anisotropic cortical bone \cite{ghajari2014}; (iii) fracture in a complex wood microstructure \cite{madenci2014}; (iv) rupture in a micron-scale biological membrane \cite{taylor2016}; (v) fracture in a porous material \cite{chen2019}.
 Furthermore, peridynamics is used to model tissue growth and shrinkage.
 The distribution of division angle orientations influences tissue scale growth, and researchers have been trying to predict it in an individual cell \cite{gillies2011}.
 Authors in \cite{lejeune2021} proposed a mechanics-based model with the help of the peridynamics framework.
 In addition, the authors have shown cell death differences on cellular and larger length scales.
 In particular, cell death may create gaps between cells in some cases, leading to tissue shrinkage in other cases.